Waldershare

-Waldershare is a village near Dover in Kent, England.
+Waldershare is a village in the civil parish of Tilmanstone, in the Dover district, in Kent, England, near Dover.
+It has a church called All Saints Church.

+History

+The name "Waldershare" means 'District of the forest-dwellers'.
+Waldershare was recorded in the Domesday Book as Walwalesere.
 In 1086, the village was in the hundred of Eastry in the ancient Lathe of Eastry.
 By 1295 the ancient lathe had been merged into the Lathe of St. Augustine.
 In the 18th century, the noble family of Waldershare were lords of a manor in the parish of Shebbertswell.
-The population of the village is included in the civil parish of Shepherdswell with Coldred.
+In 1931 the parish had a population of 109.
+On 1 April 1935 the parish was abolished and merged with Tilmanstone and Ripple.